MCDReforged/MCDReforged/docs/source/quick_start/first_run.rst

 To manage a Minecraft server with MCDR, you should have a **well-configured** Minecraft server

-For example, this is a typical directory structure of vanilla Minecraft server:
+For example, this is the typical directory structure of a vanilla Minecraft server:

 .. code-block:: text